GeoscienceAustralia/PyRate/CONTRIBUTING.rst

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-As an example of how to report a bug please see: https://github.com/GeoscienceAustralia/PyRate/issues/146
+ For an example of how to report a bug please see: https://github.com/GeoscienceAustralia/PyRate/issues/146

 Fix Bugs
 ~~~~~~~~